jesseweed/seti-syntax/README.md

 -----

 ## What's New?
 1.0 Update
-Seti has reached 1.0!
-It now integrates more tightly with Seti UI, and a new settings interface to allow you to select a base color theme.
+Seti has reached 1.0, and it now integrates more tightly with Seti UI.
+There is also a new settings interface that allows you to select a base color theme.

 ![Screenshot](https://github.com/jesseweed/seti-syntax/raw/1.0-beta/screenshot.png)